 It’s difficult to capture in fiction the impact of a real event.
-But when I remember that workshop, I can’t help but feel that I joined in an effort, by a group of white readers, to muffle and ignore a story of anti-Black violence.
+But when I remember that workshop now, I understand that I was joining in an effort, by a group of white readers, to muffle and ignore another story of anti-Black violence.
 Back then, I still believed race-blindness might be a virtue, and what my criticism boiled down to was this: The racism in that story was too overt.
 I didn’t want to believe it—that’s what “unbelievable” meant.

-Aesthetic values don’t only include “hard” syntax and imagery of “nubile girls,” but also the varied shapes of narratives that readers welcome and pursue—from the fairy tale’s arc toward happy ending, to stories like my classmate’s that progress toward an uncomfortable truth.
-The one story that never gets called “too familiar” may be that of white upper-class domestic ennui.
+Aesthetic values don’t only include “hard” syntax and imagery of “nubile girls,” but also the varied shapes of narratives that readers welcome and pursue—from the fairy tale’s arc toward happily ever after, to stories like my classmate’s that progress toward a troubling truth.
+The one story that the literary establishment never calls “too familiar” may be that of white upper-class domestic ennui.
 And if academia’s entrenchment of certain literary-aesthetic values needs further proof, consider the case of students like a quiet junior I met while teaching at the University of Iowa.
 He had come to Iowa especially to study writing, but had yet to meet a professor who seemed to respect the science fiction and fantasy he loved.
 He’d been silent in writing courses, he confessed, ever since a first-year instructor had told him she was tired of hearing his voice.
 University workshops, especially prestigious ones, are notoriously unkind to writers of so-called genre, like him—but you have to be on the inside, or close to it, to know this before entering the system yourself.